zecure/blog.zecure.org/content/post/shadowd_2.0.1.md

 menu = "main"
 +++

-**TL;DR:** There was a bug in jsoncpp regarding null-bytes.
+**TL;DR:** There was a bug in the library *jsoncpp* regarding null-bytes.
 It was fixed a year ago, but most packet managers still ship affected versions.
-This makes it possible to bypass the shadowd tests with null-bytes.
+If a vulnerable version of the library is used it is possible to bypass shadowd 2.0.0 or earlier.

 <!--more-->